Improved Algorithms for Distributed Entropy Monitoring: Introduction

-We say a randomized algorithm computes a $(1+\epsilon, \delta)$-approximation of $f(A)$ for some function $f(\cdot)$ if the algorithm outputs $\hat{f}(A)$ such that $\Pr[|f(A) - \hat{f}(A)| > \epsilon f(A) ] \leq \delta$, and say a randomized algorithm computes an $(\epsilon, \delta)$-approximation of $f(A)$ if the algorithm outputs $\hat{f}(A)$ such that $\Pr[|f(A) - \hat{f}(A)| > \epsilon ] \leq \delta$.
-That is, the former has a multiplicative error, and the later has an additive error.
-When $\delta = 0$, we simply write $(1+\eps)$-approximation and $\eps$-approximation, respectively. {\bf Roadmap.} In Section~\ref{sec:AMS} we show how to implement the AMS-sampling in the distributed monitoring model, which will be used in our entropy monitoring algorithms.
+{\bf Roadmap.} In Section~\ref{sec:AMS} we show how to implement the AMS sampling in the distributed monitoring model, which will be used in our entropy monitoring algorithms.
 We present our improved algorithms for monitoring the Shannon entropy function and the Tsallis entropy function in Section~\ref{sec:Shannon} and Section~\ref{sec:Tsallis}, respectively.
 We then conclude the paper in Section~\ref{sec:conclude}.